Karsaathi Logo

-Every financial year, taxpayers in India face a critical decision: should they stick with the traditional, deduction-heavy Old Tax Regime or transition to the streamlined, lower-rate New Tax Regime?
+Every financial year, taxpayers in India face an important decision: should they stick with the traditional, deduction-heavy Old Tax Regime or switch to the simpler, lower-rate New Tax Regime?

-Since making the new regime the default option, the government has continually sweetened the deal, especially with the updates for FY 2025-26.
+Since making the new regime the default option, the government has continuously improved the offer, especially with updates for FY 2025-26.
+However, the "best" choice varies for each person.
+It depends on your income level and how much you rely on tax-saving investments.

-Here is a comprehensive breakdown of how the two regimes compare, what the latest slabs look like, and how to determine the exact break-even point for your salary.
+Here’s a clear comparison of the two regimes, what the latest tax brackets look like, and how to find your break-even point based on your salary.

-For decades, the Indian tax system has incentivized savings and investments.
-The Old Tax Regime operates on this philosophy.
-While its tax rates are steeper at higher income brackets, it allows you to aggressively reduce your taxable income using a wide array of exemptions.
+For decades, India's tax system has encouraged savings and investments.
+The Old Tax Regime is built around this idea.
+While its tax rates are higher for those with bigger incomes, it allows you to significantly lower your taxable income through various exemptions.

-By leveraging tools like the Public Provident Fund (PPF), Equity Linked Savings Schemes (ELSS), health insurance, and home loans, taxpayers can artificially lower the income figure the government uses to calculate their tax.
+By using options like the Public Provident Fund (PPF), Equity Linked Savings Schemes (ELSS), health insurance, and home loans, taxpayers can reduce the income figure that the government uses to calculate tax.

 Key Features (FY 2025-26):